miguoliang/integrate-spring-boot-with-keycloak/README.md

 - Use a production-ready Keycloak server.
 - Use a production-ready database.
 - Use a production-ready web server.
+- Store the access token securely.
+- Handle token expiration and refresh.
 - More complex security configurations.

 ## Why Keycloak?